hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/graber.rst

 * **Mocking:** Crucially, the code now uses `unittest.mock.MagicMock` to mock the `Driver` object.
 This isolates the `Graber` class from external dependencies like actual web drivers, allowing you to test its internal logic.
 The mocking is more robust because it handles the asynchronous nature of `execute_locator`.
 * **Asynchronous Testing:**  The `asyncio.run` function is essential now.
 You need to run the `async` methods within a `pytest` test function to properly execute them.
 Critically, `side_effect` is used to simulate what the `execute_locator` method returns.
 Each test now appropriately awaits the result of the `async` methods.
-* **Error Handling:** The test for `test_close_pop_up_exception` demonstrates how to check for exceptions raised within the `@close_pop_up` decorator.
+* **Error Handling:** The test for `test_close_pop_up_exception` demonStartes how to check for exceptions raised within the `@close_pop_up` decorator.
 This is crucial for comprehensive testing.
 * **Clearer Test Cases:**  Test function names are more specific, like `test_graber_error_handling`.
 * **Edge Cases:**  Example tests are added to cover cases where the locator might return `None` and cases where the function might expect specific types of input (e.g., a list which should be joined).
-This demonstrates the handling of potential invalid results.
+This demonStartes the handling of potential invalid results.
 * **Fixture for Graber Instance:** The `graber_instance` fixture now correctly sets up a `Graber` instance using the mocked driver, making the tests more organized.
 * **`MOCK_LOCATOR`:**  It's crucial to create mock data for the `locator`.